Skip to content

 • Clearly record what they have witnessed or been told, and any responses or actions taken

-• If a crime has occurred, be mindful of the need to not to disturb evidence and the need to provide evidence
+• If a crime has occurred, be mindful of the need to not to disturb any evidence if you attend the scene and of the need to provide evidence.

 If consulting with the Safeguarding Adults Lead will lead to an undue delay and thereby leave a person in a position of risk, referral should be made to the relevant local authority.